 To get the look, use a straightener (CHI 1″ Tourmaline Flat Iron, $125) to get your locks super sleek.
 Next, apply some anti-frizz serum (Carol’s Daughter Sacred Tiare Anti-Breakage and Anti-Frizz Serum, $13) to your hair and gather it into a low ponytail with an elastic (Odeme Hair Ties, $12).
 Secure the elastic an inch or so down for your head.
 Use one hand to create an opening through your hair above the elastic and use the other hand to guide your ponytail through it.
 Secure with a few bobby pins (Urban Outfitters Jar of Bobbies, $8) and mist with hairspray (Dove Strength and Shine Extra Hold Hairspray, $4.74).

-Click the next page to see more NYFW hair, makeup and nail looks you can pull off!
+Click the next page to see more NYFW hair, makeup, and nail look you can pull off!

 3. Color-Blocked Nails

-Manicures can be very complicated, but the orange color-blocked nails at the Rebecca Minkoff are something that even nail art newbies can do.
+Manicures can be very complicated, but the orange color-blocked nails at the Rebecca Minkoff are something that even nails art newbies can do.